Tremaine Smith

 Tremaine Smith (born April 16, 1986) is an American sprinter who specializes in the 100 and 200 meters.

 He won gold and silver medals at the 2005 Pan American Junior Athletics Championships, in the 200 meters and 4×100 meters relay.

+Smith was an All-American sprinter for the Houston Cougars track and field team, placing 8th on their 4 × 100 meters relay at the 2006 NCAA Division I Outdoor Track and Field Championships.